Skip to main content

 Teachers and students in classrooms, plus image of Declaration of Independence

-The Salmon P. Chase Center for Civics, Culture, and Society at The Ohio State University is offering a week of professional development focused on the Declaration of Independence for high school civics, government, and history teachers.
-These sessions coincide with the United States’ Semiquincentennial, the 250th anniversary of the signing of the Declaration of Independence.
+The Salmon P. Chase Center for Civics, Culture, and Society at The Ohio State University is offering a week of professional development on the Declaration of Independence for civics, government, and history teachers across the country.
+These workshops coincide with the United States Semiquincentennial, the 250th anniversary of the signing of the Declaration of Independence.

-Workshops will include lectures from experts on the American Founding, discussion of strategies for teaching the Declaration, and simulation exercises on the Second Continental Congress.
-By pairing high-quality content instruction with simulation activities on the Declaration, these workshops will increase American teachers’ knowledge of and appreciation for the key texts and events that have shaped this nation’s history.
+Sessions will include lectures from experts on the American Founding, discussion of strategies for teaching the Declaration, and simulation exercises on the Second Continental Congress.
+By pairing high-quality content instruction with experiential learning, these workshops will increase American teachers’ knowledge of and appreciation for the key texts and events that have shaped this nation’s history.

 Includes a $1,000 stipend plus funds for travel, lodging, and meals